 say, "I also Understand".
-This Thing is not for everyone, and definitely not for sound conviction, within the DW philosophy and structure, as well as have a really good knowledge of the DW football physics, to work it, and to and it is by far the biggest part of my winning formula these
+This Thing is not for everyone, and definitely not for sound conviction, within the DW philosophy and structure, as well as have a really good knowledge of the DW finer points, to work it, and to and it is by far the biggest part of my winning formula these